Cloud cover

 The global cloud cover averages around 67-68%, though it ranges from 56% to 73% depending on the minimum optical depth considered (lower when optical depth is large, and higher when it is low, such that subvisible cirrus clouds are counted).
 Average cloud cover is around 72% over the oceans, with low seasonal variation, and about 55% above land, with significant seasonal variation.

 Role in the climate system

 Clouds play multiple critical roles in the climate system and diurnal cycle.
 In particular, being bright objects in the visible part of the solar spectrum, they efficiently reflect light to space and thus contribute to the cooling of the planet, as well as trapping remaining heat at night.
 Cloud cover thus plays an important role in the energetic balance of the atmosphere and a variation of it is a factor and consequence of and to the climate change expected by recent studies.

+Measuring cloud cover

+A nuance of "cloud cover" as a measurement is its own definition – which can either mean (in the extreme) – a narrow field of view measurement from a satellite, or a wide field of view measurement from a local observer.
+Although idealized procedures exists for estimating a local observation by taking spatial-temporal windows of remote measurements, empirical estimates are usually lacking.